retentioneering/retentioneering-tools/docs/source/user_guides/step_sankey.rst

     ></iframe>
     </div>

 Here we can see user flow.
-The nodes are grouped into columns in step-wise manner, so the first column corresponds to the events occurred at users' first step, the second column corresponds to the second step and so on.
-The height of a rectangular representing a node is proportional to the frequency this particular event occurred at this particular step.
-From this diagram we can see (if we hover the mouse cursor on the node) that at first step event ``catalog`` appeared 2.69K times (71.61% of the users) whereas event ``main`` appeared 1.07K times (28.39% of the users).
-That's why the red rectangular (for ``catalog`` event) is ~2.5 times higher than the green rectangular (for ``main`` event).
+The nodes are grouped into columns in stepwise manner.
+The first column corresponds to the events that occurred at the users' first step, the second column corresponds to the second step and so on.
+The height of a rectangle representing a node is proportional to the frequency this particular event occurred at this particular step.
+From this diagram we can see (if we hover the mouse cursor on the node) that at the first step the ``catalog`` event appeared 2.69K times (71.61% of the users) whereas the ``main`` event appeared 1.07K times (28.39% of the users).
+That is why the red rectangular (for the ``catalog`` event) is ~2.5 times higher than the green rectangular (for the ``main`` event).
 The percentage of the users is calculated with respect to all the users participating in the parent eventstream.

-An edge's width is proportional to the frequency the corresponding transition occurred in the eventstream.
-Hovering the mouse on the edges, you can reveal not only this information, but also the info on how long the transition took the users in average.
-For example, we can see that the transition ``catalog (1st step) -> catalog (2nd step)`` appeared in 869 paths, and it took 29 seconds in average.
+An edge's width is proportional to the frequency of this transition in the eventstream.
+Hovering the mouse on the edges, you can reveal not only these frequencies, but also the info on how long a transition took the users on average.
+For example, we can see that the transition ``catalog (1st step) -> catalog (2nd step)`` appeared in 869 paths, and it took 29 seconds on average.

 .. |hover_node1| image:: /_static/user_guides/step_sankey/hover_node1.png
 .. |hover_node2| image:: /_static/user_guides/step_sankey/hover_node2.png